guruk05/Mapple-FoodAssistant/README.md

 ## Mapple

-A Food ChatBot developed using Mern Full Stack DialogFlow [chatbot development framework] from google cloud platform.
+A Food ChatBot developed using Mern Full Stack Technology DialogFlow [chatbot development framework] from google cloud platform.
 Mapple chatbot provides users with Restaurant and dish information with AI enabled Quick reply functionality from dialogFlow, which makes the conversation more pleasant.

 ## Author: